-My mom got another job closer to home and gave her two weeks notice, professionally told “Miranda” that she had to leave, which was well received by her.
+My mom found another job closer to home and put in her two weeks notice, professionally told “Miranda” that she had to leave, and got the hell out of dodge, which was well received by our boss.

-It was as the store was opening to the public and things got less smoke breaky and Dairy Queeny and much more intense that I got the brunt of “Miranda’s” wrath.
+It was as the store was opening to the public and things got more stressful and more people kept quitting, that I got the brunt of “Miranda’s” wrath.

-So I did what any mentally healthy person would do: I called in.
+So I did what any mentally healthy person would do: I called in to quit.